webmaster442/ultimatedotnetcheatsheet/113-jsonserialization.md

 * `JsonIgnoreCondition DefaultIgnoreCondition`:

-	Gets or sets a value that determines when properties with default values are ignored during serialization or deserialization.
+	Gets or sets a value that determines when properties with default values are ignored during serialization or de-serialization.
 The default value is `JsonIgnoreCondition.Never`.

 	Possible values:

 	* `JsonIgnoreCondition.Never`

-		Property is always serialized and deserialized, regardless of IgnoreNullValues configuration.
+		Property is always serialized and de-serialized, regardless of IgnoreNullValues configuration.

 	* `JsonIgnoreCondition.Always`